Ghalia Benali

-Born in Brussels (Belgium), and raised in Zarzis, Tunisia, Benali embarked on her music career in the early 90s, during the rise of world music phenomena that exposed her to different cultures and philosophies.
+Born in Brussels, Belgium, and raised in Zarzis, Tunisia, Benali embarked on her music career in the early 90s, during the rise of world music phenomena that exposed her to different cultures and philosophies.
 After finishing her science and mathematics studies at the age of 19, Benali returned to Brussels to study graphic design at the Institut Saint-Luc of Graphic Arts.
-Soon she became a widely recognized songstress in Europe, and in 2012 she made her debut on an Arab stage.
+Soon she became a widely recognized singer in Europe, and in 2012 she made her debut on an Arab stage.

 Some of the most prominent projects Benali has worked on are Kafichanta, Wild Harissa, Romeo and Leila, Al Palna, and The Indian Hadra.
 Benali has performed songs by Oum Kalthoum, Allegory of Desire, and MwSOUL.
 In addition, she has acted, and collaborated with international bands such as The Spy from Cairo, Mad Professor, and The Metropole Orchestra.

 Early life

-Benali was born in Brussels, Belgium on December 21, 1968, to Ali Benali, a physician and cytologist, and Najia Somai, a beautician.
+Benali was born in Brussels, Belgium, on 21 December 1968 to Ali Benali, a physician and cytologist, and Najia Somai, a beautician.
 She has three younger brothers, Zied, Taher, and Bechir.
 At the age of four, Benali's father ended his medical studies and decided to return to the family's homeland, where she grew up in Zarzis, a coastal town in southeastern Tunisia.
 As a young girl, she started exploring her melodic fascination with recitations of the Quran, Indian, and Egyptian cinema, in addition to Middle Eastern and Arab musicians such as Oum Kalthoum, Sabah Fakhri, and Adib AlDayikh.

 With the support of her mother, Benali used to play dress-up at family gatherings and perform for her guests, yet due to her shy nature, singing for a crowd was rather challenging.
-She would occasionally pretend to be interviewed in front of her bedroom's mirror.
+She would occasionally pretend to be interviewed in front of her bedroom mirror.
 Before becoming an artist and musician, she hoped for a job that would allow her to travel and explore the world and even considered becoming a flight attendant.
 After finishing her science and mathematics studies at the age of 19, Benali returned to Brussels to study graphic design at the Institut Saint-Luc of Graphic Arts to express herself through imagery and artistry.
 After graduating, Benali became an independent artist and graphic designer.
 Soon her passion for music was further nourished after performing at her friend's birthday, which she considers the day it all started.